College of Liberal Arts

 Satisfy the general requirements of the University for advancement to candidacy.

-1. Thirty-two units of upper-division (400-level courses marked with an asterisk) and graduate courses (500- and 600-level courses, of which 26 units must be in economics with a minimum of 18 units in the 500 and 600 series.
-All students must develop three fields of concentration in economics, including economic theory (microeconomics and macroeconomics);
+- 1. Thirty-two units of upper-division and graduate courses (500- and 600-level courses, of which 26 units must be in economics).
+All students must develop two fields of concentration in economics, including economic theory (microeconomics and macroeconomics);

 - 2. Satisfactory completion of the following courses: